menu

 Another exciting card is Azure Mage.
 This is a card I've been championing in a few formats recently, and I believe that it's criminally underplayed in Commander.
 This is a format where people go big and where you run out of cards.
 There will be turns where you've got nothing to do and just want to draw two cards.
 Granted, Azure Mage is much better in a deck that actively wants to and is able to recycle it, but the card is just much more powerful than it's given credit for.

 The worst card in this set is easily Think Twice.
 This should probably be almost anything else, and it's probably because I've been playing too much Standard, but I really like the idea of milling away Think Twice and then getting a free card.
-Form of the Mulldrifter is likely much better, but somehow I don't have any additional Mulldrifters.
+Mulldrifter is likely much better, but somehow I don't have any additional Mulldrifters.

 The Mana Base